 Our Animal Kingdom 1-Day Itinerary is an efficient touring plan for what attractions, shows, and dining we’d do in our ideal day at the park.
 This itinerary is how we’d recommend experiencing all of what we consider Animal Kingdom essentials.
 While other touring plans focus on fitting in every attraction in one day, we’ll be more focused on how to have the best day possible.
 Instead of constantly running from attraction to attraction, this plan will also have you enjoying some of the little things that make Animal Kingdom special.
 Yes, we’ll get to the majority of the attractions but some are left behind in favor of what we believe are better options.
 If you are more ride focused then check out our Animal Kingdom attractions rankings.
 We also have entertainment, table-service and counter-service rankings to help out your trip planning.
 To view more of our itineraries, click here!

 Animal Kingdom has become a drastically improved park over the last five years.
 The headliner in these changes has been Pandora – World of Avatar which lives up to the hype.
-On top of that, there have been entertainment additions, nighttime hours and cosmetic changes to the park that have made Animal Kingdom one of the better theme parks in the country.
+On top of that, there have been entertainment additions, added nighttime hours and cosmetic changes to the park that have made Animal Kingdom one of the better theme parks in the country.
 Filling up an entire day at this park will be no problem at all, and I’d even consider adding extra time here if your vacation allows.
 I won’t hide my opinion, Animal Kingdom is my favorite Disney World park so I’m cramming as much into this itinerary as possible.
 With all of these new additions in the last few years, I don’t think we’ll see many significant additions to Animal Kingdom in the coming years.
-As always, we’ll try to keep this post updated if there are significant changes.
+As always, we’ll keep this post updated if there are significant changes.

 Speaking of changes, all theme parks are slowly making their way back from COVID.
 That means that some entertainment won’t be running.
 If there’s something in this itinerary that isn’t showing while you’re at the park then just skip that step.

 There are many different factors that go into a theme park day, so we do have to keep this plan somewhat general.
-I don’t know how busy the park will be when you visit, whether you splurged for genie+ or Lightning Lanes (this plan assumes you didn’t), where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, getting there before the gates open and leaving after the park closes.
+I don’t know how busy the park will be when you visit, whether you splurged for Genie+ or Lightning Lanes (this plan assumes you didn’t), where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, getting there before the gates open and leaving after the park closes.
 Getting to the park about half an hour before opening would be a wise choice if you only have one day there.

 While we prefer staying on-site and there are a few advantages to it, staying anywhere will do as long as you get there before park opening.
 If you are extremely Animal Kingdom focused and the budget allows, staying at Animal Kingdom Lodge would be ideal.
 Coronado Springs Resort is also close by but doesn’t come close to how amazing Animal Kingdom Lodge is.
 If you aren’t staying at either of these resorts, don’t worry.
 Just get to the park before opening one way or another.
 If you’re looking for vacation packages or tickets then follow those links for our recommended sites.